Kryptanyte/PS-Scripts/Command Reference Pages/dnsserver.md

 `<zone name>` - Desired Zone Name on local server.
 (String)

 `<scope type>` - Replication Scope type.
 Includes:
-  - Forest
+  - Forest - The ForestDnsZone directory partition.
-  - Domain
+  - Domain - The domain directory partition.
-  - Legacy
+  - Legacy - A legacy directory partition.
-  - Custom
+  - Custom - Any custom directory partition that a user creates.
+Specify a custom directory partition by using the ***DirectoryPartitionName*** parameter.

 `<netword id>` - Network ID of the network on `<zone name>` for reverse lookup